rompetomp/inertia-bundle/README.md

 <div id="app" data-page="<?php echo htmlspecialchars(json_encode($page)); ?>"></div>
 ```

-If you'd like a different root view, you can change it by creating a `packages/rompetomp_inertia.yaml` file, and including
+If you'd like a different root view, you can change it by creating a `config/packages/rompetomp_inertia.yaml` file
-this config:
+and including this config:
 ```yaml
 rompetomp_inertia:
   root_view: 'name.twig.html'
 ```

+## Set up the frontend adapter
+Find a frontend adapter that you wish to use here https://github.com/inertiajs.
+The README's are using Laravel's Webpack
+Mix.
+It's not hard translating this to Webpack Encore, just follow the documentation here: https://symfony.com/doc/current/frontend.html.

 ## Making Inertia responses
 To make an Inertia response, inject the `Rompetomp\InertiaBundle\Service\InertiaInterface $inertia` typehint in your